 Don’t buy CD’s/DVD’s.
 Stream everything instead!
 Admittedly many people won’t be buying DVD’s or CD’s anyway.
 But there are huge amounts for sale out there.
 Let’s go digital and kill off the plastic cases once and for all.
 Maybe CD’s could have cardboard sleeves like vinyl sometime soon?
 That could be cool.

-Difference to your finances?
+The difference to your finances?
 It depends entirely on how many you currently buy.
-Added benefit is it’ll reduce clutter at home too!
+An added benefit is it’ll reduce clutter at home too!